The Makino Collection (牧野コレクション)

 Patrons currently learn about materials in this collection through direct contact with the Archivist (through e-mail, phone, or library visits).
 As of May 2012, patrons may also search the draft of the finding aid to obtain box numbers for items that have been processed and then contact the Archivist (see above for the PDF of the finding aid).
 Patrons visit the Kress Rare Books and Special Collections Reading Room when it is open to use Makino Collection archival materials that are on-site.
 Once materials are processed and listed in the online finding aid, patrons will request most of the archival materials from ReCAP and use them in the Kress Rare Books and Special Collections Reading Room when open.
 The Makino Collection observes Starr Library Special Collections procedures for photocopy requests.
 To determine if copying materials in the Makino Collection violates copyright law, see The Copyright Advisory Office webpage.

 Although the Collection is in process, patrons may access the Makino Collection at Starr Library in consultation with library staff.
 Patrons must have a Columbia University ID Card or obtain permission through the Library Information Office (LIO).
-Interested patrons should contact Beth Katzoff, email@example.com (during the months of September through June) to arrange for a consultation.
-For July and August, please contact the Starr Library, firstname.lastname@example.org
+Interested patrons should contact the archivist, Miki Masuda (firstname.lastname@example.org) to arrange a visit.

 November 11, 2011: